Skip to main content

 • Create: When a user is assigned to the app in your IdP, Clerk automatically creates a corresponding user account.
 A user.created webhook event is fired.

-• Update: When common user attributes (such as name or email) are updated in the IdP, Clerk syncs those changes automatically.
+• Update: When user attributes (such as name, email, or custom attributes) are updated in the IdP, Clerk syncs those changes automatically.
 A user.updated webhook event is fired.

 • Delete / Disable: When a user is removed or deactivated in the IdP, Clerk deactivates the corresponding Clerk user and immediately revokes all of their active sessions.
 A user.updated webhook event is fired.